inseri-swiss/inseri-core-wp/docs/tutorials/redirect-fields-with-python.md

 ## Step 4: Open the extended view for the python block

-Under "Inputs from Blocks", enter the variable name `data` and accept ith with selecting the `+`.
+Under "Inputs from Blocks", enter the variable name `data` and accept it with selecting the `+`.
 You can now select `webApi-book: data` to connect this block to the web API block.

 Now, you can set several output channels.